Jovanka Broz: Early life and ancestry

-Jovanka Budisavljević was born on 7 December 1924, into a Serb family in the village of Pećane near Udbina, in the Lika region, then part of the Kingdom of Serbs, Croats and Slovenes, now Croatia.
-Her parents were Mihailo "Mićo" Budisavljević and Milica (née Svilar).
+Jovanka Budisavljević was born on 7 December 1924, into a Croatian Serb family in the village of Pećane near Udbina, in the Lika region, then part of the Kingdom of Serbs, Croats and Slovenes, now Croatia.
+Her parents were Milica and Mihailo "Mićo" Budisavljević.
 She had four siblings: older brother Maksim (b.
 1923), younger brother Petar (b.
 1926), and two younger sisters, Nada (b.
 1934) and Zora (b.
 1936).
 She was named after her maternal grandmother, Jovanka Svilar.

-Her father emigrated to the United States as a young man, where his uncles lived, before returning in 1920 to the newly formed kingdom.
+Her father, Mihailo, emigrated to the United States as a young man, where several of his uncles lived, before returning to Yugoslavia in 1920.
 He purchased 20 acres of farmland and married Milica Svilar.
-The couple had three children before Mićo briefly moved to Canada.
-Fluent in English and well-travelled, he became known in the village as the "rich American."
-During World War II, he served as a translator for the American military mission that landed in the Krbava field.
-After Milica died of tuberculosis in 1937, Mićo remarried and had a daughter, Mara, with his second wife, Soka Svilar.
+The couple had three children before Mihailo briefly moved to Canada.
+Fluent in English and well travelled, he became known in the village as the “rich American.”
+During the Second World War in Yugoslavia, he served as a translator for an American military mission that landed in the Krbava Field.
+After Milica died of tuberculosis in 1937, Mihailo remarried her relative, Soka Svilar, with whom he had a daughter, Mara.
+Mihailo himself died of typhus in 1944.

-Jovanka descended from a prominent noble Budisavljević family, of Serbian origin.
-One of her ancestors, Prota Tomo Budisavljević, was an Orthodox priest and army major who defended the border against Ottoman incursions.
-His father, Marko Budisavljević, was raised to the rank of nobility in 1787 by Joseph II, Holy Roman Emperor.
-Tomo’s daughter, Sofia, married Nikola Mandić, and their daughter, Georgina, became the mother of the famed inventor Nikola Tesla, making Jovanka and Tesla distantly related.
+Jovanka came from the prominent Budisavljević family, a family of Serb origin with a long history in the region.
+One of her ancestors, Prota Tomo Budisavljević, was an Orthodox priest and army major who defended the Habsburg frontier against Ottoman incursions.
+Tomo’s father, Marko Budisavljević, was ennobled in 1787 by Joseph II, Holy Roman Emperor.
+Tomo’s daughter, Sofia, married Nikola Mandić, and their daughter, Georgina “Đuka” Mandić, became the mother of the renowned inventor Nikola Tesla.
+As a result, Jovanka and Tesla were distant relatives, sharing the same great-great-great-grandfather.
+In her autobiography, Jovanka mentions her father meeting with Tesla many times while living in the United States.

-In April 1941, when World War II started in Yugoslavia, the Budisavljević family was forced to flee the violently anti-Serb Ustaše regime of the Independent State of Croatia, which targeted one third of the prečani Serbs for forced conversion to Catholicism, another third for expulsion and the final third for extermination.
-The family's house was eventually burned down by the Ustaše troops.
-She joined the Yugoslav Partisans shortly thereafter, at the age of 17.
+In April 1941, following the Axis invasion and the establishment of the Independent State of Croatia, the Budisavljević family was forced to flee their home amid the Ustaše regime’s violent persecution of Serbs.
+The family’s home was eventually burned down by Ustaše forces.
+Shortly thereafter, at the age of 17, Jovanka joined the Yugoslav Partisans.
+Her brothers, Maksim and Petar, were both killed by the Ustaše.

 Life with and around Tito

 Jovanka Broz as a Partisan in the 1940s.

 Former JNA General Marjan Kranjc says Jovanka was assigned to the Marshal as early as 1945 as part of the personnel that checked his food and overall cleanliness for the purpose of preventing disease.
-After the death of Tito's great love Davorjanka Paunović, whose grave is in the Royal Compound in Dedinje, in 1946, Jovanka became his personal secretary according to Kranjc.
-"In this way she became a part of the innermost security ring around Tito and had to sign a secret cooperation agreement with the State Security Service (SDB), which was the law" - says Kranjc.
+After the death of Tito's great love Davorjanka Paunović, whose grave is in the Dedinje Royal Compound, in 1946, Jovanka became his personal secretary according to Kranjc: "In this way she became a part of the innermost security ring around Tito and had to sign a secret cooperation agreement with the State Security Service (SDB), which was the law."